 CHOOSE a person for your Reference Interview.
 A student would be best, but if you don't have access to a student you can interview another adult.
 You will want to come up with a reference question that a student at the level you are role playing would likely have.
-RECORD the interview.
+CORD the interview.
 (You can use the voice recorder on your cell phone or any other handheld recorder.)
 You could also use a laptop/mike or laptop with built-in mike.
 TYPE up a transcript of the interview.
-WRITE a reflection about the whole process.